 - To help identify and prevent fraud, information about how you use your device, including the approximate number of phone calls or emails you send and receive, will be used to compute a device trust score when you attempt a purchase.
 The submissions are designed so Apple cannot learn the real values on your device.
 The scores are stored for a fixed time on our servers.

 Protecting the privacy and security of your information is a priority for everyone at Apple.
 We work hard to collect only the data we need to make your experience better, and when we do collect data we believe it’s important for you to know what we’re collecting and why we need it, so you can make informed choices.
-Apple Music, like every Apple product, is designed with these principles in mind.
+Apple Music, like every Apple product and service, is designed with these principles in mind.

-If you want to connect or share with other people using Apple Music, you can create a personal profile by providing a user handle (i.e., @johnappleseed), display name and, if desired, a profile photo, and other information.
+If you want to connect or share with other people using Apple Music, you can create a personal profile by providing a user handle (for example, @johnappleseed), display name, and, if desired, a profile photo and other information.
 Apple stores this information with your account so that you can access it from any of your devices.
 Your user handle, display name, and profile photo can appear alongside any content you post and activity that you share on Apple Music.
 Sharing and posting content are not currently intended for or available to Apple IDs for children.

 Other people may also be able to find your Apple Music profile using the information that you’ve provided.

 You can make the contents of your profile, like listening activity and playlists, available only to those you choose.
 However, your profile information, such as handle, display name, photo, your followers, and who you are following, are always visible to everyone.